 By the time Shawn was intubated, he was already going into cardiac arrest.
 Staff performed CPR, but it was too late.
 Shawn passed away, leaving behind his unborn daughter, fiancé, and family to reckon with his loss.

 Sharon wants justice and accountability for her brother’s death.
-After being turned away by several lawyers, she was able to convince the NAACP to take Shawn’s case.
+After being turned away by several lawyers, she was able to convince the NAACP to help but unfortunately, it was a dead end.
 Only then did she learn about a California law from 1975 that caps compensation for the death of a family member due to medical negligence.
 Because of this limit, most families who lose a loved one like Shawn are turned away by lawyers because the cost of a case is as much as the family can hope to recover under the cap.
 Sharon wants this law changed so that families like hers can hold medical providers accountable when they lose loved ones to medical negligence.
+Because even though they eventually found a lawyer, many never will.